Common Castor Bean: Planting, Sowing, Cultivation

 Where to Plant It?

 Despite its robust appearance, the castor bean plant is not hardy.
 This is why, in most of our gardens, it is grown as an annual, unable to survive even the slightest frost.
 In the south of the country, in the most sheltered regions, it can be cultivated as a perennial.
 The stump can be protected with a thick mulch of leaves applied in autumn.
-Choose a sunny spot, as this tropical plant thrives in full sun and warmth.
-Select a location sheltered from strong, cold winds that could cause its stems to bend.
-In exposed areas, staking will be necessary.
-Provide deep, humus-rich, well-drained garden soil that remains relatively moist throughout the growth period.
+Choose a sunny location, as this tropical plant thrives in full sun and warmth.
+Select a spot sheltered from strong, cold winds that could cause its stems to bend.
+In exposed areas, staking may be necessary.
+Provide it with deep, humus-rich garden soil that is well-drained and remains relatively moist throughout the growth period.

 It will thrive in many sheltered gardens.
 It is ideal for creating a temporary display in a vibrant exotic summer border.
 In the garden, the castor bean plant quickly fills empty spaces.
-Given its tall stature, it is best placed in sunny spots, at the back of borders with large perennials, away from draughts.
-It adds an exotic touch while highlighting neighbouring plants.
-It also works well in large containers on patios, creating an exotic atmosphere, and can be moved to a conservatory in winter for protection.
+Given its tall stature, it is best placed in full sun, at the back of borders with large perennials, away from draughts.
+It adds an exotic touch while enhancing neighbouring plants.
+It also works well in large containers on patios, creating an exotic setting, and can be moved to a conservatory in winter for protection.

 Castor bean plant in a flower bed and in a container on a patio.